leap-project/leap-project.github.io/_team/xiaoxiao-li.md

   teaser: /assets/images/team/xiaoxiao.jpg
 ---

-## Assistant Professor in Electrical and Computer Engineering at UBC
+## Professor in Electrical and Computer Engineering at UBC

 I am an Assistant Professor in Electrical and Computer Engineering at UBC.
 Before that, I was a postdoc researcher at Princeton University (working with Dr. Kai Li and Dr. Olga Troyanskaya), and obtained my PhD degree from Yale University in 2020 (working with Dr. James Duncan).